tthorntone/AdNauseam-Wiki/Advanced-user-features.md

 Below are differences between normal mode and advanced user mode.

+Also, advanced users are expected to read the documentation.
+If you think the documentation need more work, your are very welcomed to contribute (it's a wiki, you can edit without asking permission -- I will just ensure all is technically accurate.)

 #### No tool tips

 Tool tips are useful for novice users, but can become annoying to advanced users.
 Tool tips are turned off for advanced users.